zarr-developers/VirtualiZarr/docs/usage.md

 The keyword arguments `coords='minimal', compat='override'` are currently necessary because the default behaviour of xarray will attempt to load coordinates in order to check their compatibility with one another.
 In future this [default will be changed](https://github.com/pydata/xarray/issues/8778), such that passing these two arguments explicitly will become unnecessary.
 ```

-The general multi-dimensional version of this contatenation-by-order-supplied can be achieved using `xarray.combine_nested`.
+The general multi-dimensional version of this concatenation-by-order-supplied can be achieved using `xarray.combine_nested`.

 ```python
 combined_vds = xr.combine_nested([vds1, vds2], concat_dim=['time'], coords='minimal', compat='override')